fafaris39/Projet_GPU/README.md

 This step can be done by executing the `atac_macs2.slurm`script.

 ## VIII.
 Identification of common and unique dna accessibility sites between conditions (`Bedtools`)
 Next, we want to identify commons and uniques region between two cell stages.
-For that the __bedtools intersect__ tool it used.
+For this reason __bedtools intersect__ tool it used.
 This was performed by executing the `atac_bedtools.slurm` script.

 ## IX.
 IVisualisation with IGV tool (`IGV`)